Reading files in C++ using ifstream: dealing correctly with badbit, failbit, eofbit, and perror()

 • Consider a call to std::getline() detecting the end of file.
 It then sets eofbit.
 But: “Notice that some eofbit cases will also set failbit.” (reference).
 This will be very important and we will figure out in which cases exactly we have either only eofbit or both, eofbit and failbit set.

 • perror() evaluates the current setting of errno and prints a meaningful error message. errno is a global error variable which is set by low-level functions of your current operating system.
-This errno setting is sticky: it stays until the next error is happening, overwriting the state of the last error.
+An errno setting is sticky: it stays until the next error is happening, overwriting the state of the last error.
 Therefore, perror() must only be called in a context that for sure has updated errno right before.
 Otherwise, the printed error message may not make any sense at all in the current context.

-The test can be summarized as follows:
+The test suite can be summarized as follows:

 • s.is_open()